chrisnoonan98675/site/xl-deploy/how-to/using-control-tasks-in-xl-deploy.markdown

 	        <method name="stop" description="Stop some process"/>
 	    </type>

-2. In the XL Deploy repository, create the container under the host that you want to test.
+2. In the XL Deploy Library (XL Deploy Repository if you are using the legacy UI), create the container under the host that you want to test.
 3. Execute the control task.

 ## Create a custom control task